csmpls/idas-blue/README.md

 idas blue is a peer-to-peer messaging system with end-to-end encryption.
 ====

+## peer-to-peer messaging
-Posts are synchronized over [bittorrent sync](http://labs.bittorrent.com/experiments/sync.html).
+posts are synchronized over [bittorrent sync](http://labs.bittorrent.com/experiments/sync.html), but really any peer-to-peer protocol would work. alternative p2p, mesh network, bring it on.

+## end-to-end encryption
-Posts are encrypted from the moment the sender hits the "send" button to the moment the reciever enters some password in her browser.
-Posts are decrypted *in* the web-browser using [javascript](http://crypto.stanford.edu/sjcl/), making it unlikely that posts are ever stored permanently in plaintext.
+posts are encrypted from the moment the sender hits the "send" button to the moment the reciever enters some password in her browser. posts are decrypted in the web-browser using [javascript](http://crypto.stanford.edu/sjcl/), so it's unlikely that posts are ever stored permanently in plaintext.

+## trust in a trustless network
 With idas-blue, you can disseminate your posts to a public network, letting untrusted peers propagate and distribute your files in a p2p fashion.
 [Only peers with the right password will be able to read your posts](http://en.wikipedia.org/wiki/RSA_(algorithm)).

 idas-blue is a fork of [Vole](http://vole.cc), which is popular among some Chinese activists (bittorrent gets around the great firewall). however, vole stores posts as plaintext, so anyone with a follower's address can read all of their posts.

+## researchily
+this project is primarily concerned with implementing "permissions" in a largely-distributed public-key cryptosystem.

 # how it works
 You follow people at "addresses."
 So it's kind of like twitter.
 But there are no length limits.